 I didn't receive money: Under O.C.G.A. §16-6-11, the accused must receive something of value that was earning from the prostitution.
 It does not have to be money.
 It could be any other form of consideration that they knew came from the act.

 The pimping lawyers in Georgia at Lawson and Barry will work to create a robust defense strategy in your case!
-You have rights and defenses available to you so call us now, and we can discuss your situation.
+You have rights and defenses available to you so call our Georgia Sex Crime Attorneys now, and we can discuss your situation.
 Every second counts when charged with a crime of this nature.
 Call now to speak with a Georgia pimping attorney.